MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/f5-big-ip-kerberos-advanced.md

 BIG-IP's session management settings define the conditions under which user sessions are terminated or allowed to continue, limits for users and IP addresses, and error pages.
 You can create your own policy here.
 Go to **Access Policy** > **Access Profiles** > **Access Profile** and select your application from the list.

-If you've defined a **Single Log-out URI** value in Azure AD, it will ensure that an IdP-initiated sign-out from the MyApps portal also ends the session between the client and the BIG-IP APM.
-The imported application's federation metadata.xml file provides the APM with the Azure AD SAML log-out endpoint for SP-initiated sign-outs.
+If you've defined a **Single Logout URI** value in Azure AD, it will ensure that an IdP-initiated sign-out from the MyApps portal also ends the session between the client and the BIG-IP APM.
+The imported application's federation metadata XML file provides the APM with the Azure AD SAML logout endpoint for SP-initiated sign-outs.
 But for this to be truly effective, the APM needs to know exactly when a user signs out.

 Consider a scenario where a BIG-IP web portal is not used.
 The user has no way of instructing the APM to sign out.
 Even if the user signs out of the application itself, BIG-IP is technically oblivious to this, so the application session could easily be reinstated through SSO.
-For this reason, SP-initiated sign-out needs careful consideration to ensure sessions are securely terminated when no longer required.
+For this reason, SP-initiated sign-out needs careful consideration to ensure that sessions are securely terminated when no longer required.

 One way to achieve this is by adding an SLO function to your application's sign-out button.
 This function can redirect your client to the Azure AD SAML sign-out endpoint.
 You can find this SAML sign-out endpoint at **App Registrations** > **Endpoints**.